phoebezyla/890-602_proj/README.md

 These are the scripts and fhit cut files to make fhit maps (including background estimation).
-The scripts assume that the chunks are already made, and the $CONFIG_HAWC is correctly set.
+The scripts assume that the chunks are already made, and the `$CONFIG_HAWC` parameter is correctly set.
 Much of this repository has been modified from Kelly Malone's ground parameter map-making repository (https://gitlab.com/hawc-observatory/analysis-scripts/map-making/-/tree/master/counts-maps/GP-scripts?ref_type=heads).

 # SCRIPT DESCRIPTIONS